jugnuagrawal/maau/README.md

 # maau
-A microservice developed with express js and moongoose js to manage, authentication and authorization users over REST API
+A microservice developed with express js and moongoose js to manage, authentication and authorization users over REST API.

+MAAU - Manage Authenticate and Authorize Users